neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 ### Execution and Postprocessing
   id=ep

-To run the pseudo-steady conduction model, run the following:
+To run the conjugate heat transfer model:

 ```
-mpiexec -np 48 cardinal-opt -i solid.i
+mpiexec -np 4 cardinal-opt -i solid.i
 ```

-which will run with 48 MPI ranks.
-Both MOOSE and NekRS will be run with 48 processes.
+which will run with 4 MPI ranks.
+Both MOOSE and NekRS will be run with 4 processes.
 When you run this file, Cardinal will print out a table summarizing all of the non-dimensional scales that are used to re-scale the non-dimensional NekRS solution when it gets mapped to MOOSE.
 This can be used to quickly